eduardo-fd/Small-Business-Credit-Risk/README.md

 ## 🎯 Project Objective
 The objective of this project is to investigate credit risk in SBA 7(a) loans (U.S., 2020–2025) in order to improve origination decisions.
 The analysis identifies higher-risk segments by industry (NAICS), geography (State), loan size, and program type, and builds a simple, interpretable logistic model (PD) that ranks applicants by probability of default.

-Based on the ranked loans by PD (deciles), an action threshold (cut-off) is defined to prioritize review/limit adjustments and estimate the expected impact on charge-off.
+Based on the ranked loans by PD (deciles), an action threshold (cut-off) is defined to prioritize review/limit adjustments.
 The results are communicated through a dashboard with KPIs by cohorts/vintages, maps, segment tables, and an executive memo with actionable recommendations.

 ---